-tives not till lest June that I was able to get a copy of his Lord-ship's Prospectus, a paper neatly drawn up, but, alas! destitute of truth.
-To those who are amazed, after reading my remarks, at the promises and assertions which it contains.
-I am justified in saying, that promises still more remarkable, and assertions still more their own evidence, of their case, and the delusions which had been practised upon them, in order to warn the poorer classes of his countrymen against becoming, like these unfortunate people, the dupes of Land-jobbing Speculators; a class of persons well known in America, and of whom Lord Selkirk, from the magnitude of his operations, may be styled the Chief.
+[&]quot;It was not till last June that I was able to get a copy of his Lordship's Prospectus, a paper neatly drawn up, but, alas! destitute of truth.
+To those who are amazed, after reading my remarks, at the promises and assertions which it contains, I am justified in saytheir own evidence, of their case, and the delusions which had been practised upon them, in order to warn the poorer classes of his countrymen against becoming, like these unfortunate people, the dupes of Land-jobbing Speculators; a class of persons well known in America, and of whom Lord Selkirk, from the magnitude of his operations, may be styled the Chief.
 The Settlers who were disposed of in this manner, might have been in the proportion of two-thirds of the inhabitants of the Colony, and on their taking their departure for Canada, the other third proceeded for Hudson's Bay, in the Company's boats, in the hopes of finding a passage home to their native country.